 Canada has long been a favoured place of filmmakers and television producers.
 Many of the movies and TV shows we’ve come to love for their ‘New England in the fall’ scenery or ‘European city charm’ were in fact shot in Canada.
 The country has appeared in so many silver screen moments that a night at the cinema, or on the sofa, may just be the best way to grasp some inspiration when planning your holiday to Canada.

 Before you scour the DVD shelf, check out the famous TV shows and movies filmed in Canada in our guide to Canadian filming locations across the provinces.
+To see these fantastic locations for yourself, check out our Canada holidays:

 Whether for entertainment or escapism, the TV shows and movies we watch can be empowering, encouraging or pure fantasy.
 Alberta has it all in its filmography.